minimalparts/Perception/README.md

 The study is specifically focused on lexical entries *see* and *aware*.
 Usage samples from BNC, PHILO and SEP have been manually annotated to distinguish perceptual vs non-perceptual usages.
 The directory contains the normalised annotations for those three corpora.
 For comparison purposes, 1500 random sentences of ACPROSE are contained in the same folder, but those were *automatically* annotated (see below).

 In addition to the annotation, the directory contains the contextualised vectors for *see* and *aware*, as obtained through BERT Base, for each annotated sentence.
-The images below show the class distribution for each corpus, after reducing the BERT vectors to 2D with PCA.
+The images below show the class distribution for each of the annotated corpora, after reducing the BERT vectors to 2D with PCA.

 <table border=0 >
    <tr>